Belts and belt steps – the belt levels in Pahuyuth

 Examinations, certificates and examination fees

-A Pahuyuth-Warrior always carries his actual belt-rank within, because the knowledge has become a part of him.
+A Pahuyuth practitioner always carries his true belt-rank within himself because the Pahuyuth-knowledge has become a part of him.
 In doing so, he also effortlessly recognizes those who only pretend to have this knowledge but do not possess it.
-A real Pahuyuth belt-rank can therefore never be bought, inherited or given.
-It can only be earned.